1995eaton/chromium-vim/README.md

 let hintcharacters = "abc123"
 let searchengine dogpile = "http://www.dogpile.com/search/web?q=%s" "If you leave out the '%s' at the end of the URL, your query will be appended to the link.
-Otherwise, your query will replace the '%s'. let completionengines = ["google", "amazon", "imdb", "dogpile"] let qmark a = ["http://www.reddit.com", "http://www.google.com", "http://twitter.com"]  "Open all of these in a tab with `gnb` or open one of these with <N>goa where <N>
+Otherwise, your query will replace the '%s'. let completionengines = ["google", "amazon", "imdb", "dogpile"] let searchalias g = "google" "Create a shortcut for search engines.
+For example, typing ':tabopen g example' would act the same way as ':tabopen google example' let qmark a = ["http://www.reddit.com", "http://www.google.com", "http://twitter.com"]  "Open all of these in a tab with `gnb` or open one of these with <N>goa where <N>
 let blacklists = ["https://mail.google.com/*", "*://*.reddit.com/*"]